geomatsi/br2-external-collection/README.md

 Follow Buildroot instructions and write image to SDcard.
 Before booting device, mount SDcard and edit several files to make sure that WiFi connects on boot.

 For Orange Pi Zero board with `timelapse_orangepi_zero_defconfig` image:
-* `/etc/wpa_supplicant/wpa_supplicant-nl80211-wlan0.conf` to setup wireless access
+* Edit `/etc/wpa_supplicant/wpa_supplicant-nl80211-wlan0.conf` to setup wireless access

-For Orange Pi Zero board with `apcam_orangepi_zero_plus2_defconfig` image everything is up and running right out of the box:
+For Orange Pi Zero Plus2 board with `apcam_orangepi_zero_plus2_defconfig` image everything is up and running right out of the box:
 * WiFi AP: SSID apcam, PSK topsecret
 * AP IPv4 address: 192.168.100.1
 * Note that Orange Pi Zero Plus2 does not have USB on board, so expansion board should be attached